What is Illegal Trade in Wildlife?

 Verifying seller credentials

-Before making any wildlife-related purchase, we must thoroughly verify the seller's legitimacy.
+Before making any wildlife-related purchase, we must thoroughly verify the seller’s legitimacy to combat wildlife smuggling.
 A breakthrough machine learning tool developed by AI Singapore helps identify suspicious posts through the Cyber Spotters Program 4.
 When examining sellers, follow these steps:

 1. Check seller history and reviews